stossy11/Pluvia/README.md

 Credits
 =======
-@stossy11 (me) for fixing this project for macOS 12.3+ and making an easer install process (soon to be app)
+@stossy11 (me) for fixing this project for macOS 12.3+ and making an easer install process now officially an app

 @parrotgeek1 for the base of this project named Pluvia.